Jackson County 4-H CARTEENS

 Questions?
 Please contact Maddie Allman - email@example.com | (740) 286-5044

-- A non-refundable fee of $25.00 will be collected online at go.osu.edu/JacksonExtensionPayment with a credit card.
+- A non-refundable fee of $25.00 will be collected in person or online at go.osu.edu/JacksonExtensionPayment with a credit card.
 Parents/Guardians and siblings will not be charged for attendance.

 - When registering, please include the youth attendee's "First Name, Last Name CARTEENS" in the "Items/Services" section.

-- All participants must attend with a parent/guardian regardless of their age, and participants will not be permitted to leave before the session is completed.
+- Participants will not be permitted to leave before the session is completed.
 Those leaving will not receive court attendance credit and will be required to appear for a further court hearing.

 - The program location is a smoke-free building.
 Smoking is not permitted.